Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part2_facebook_prophet.md

 <img src="../../_static/img/topic9_benchmarking_prophet.png" />

-Let's look closer at how the forcasting quality was measured in the article.
+Let's look closer at how the forecasting quality was measured in the article.
 To do this, we will need the formula of Mean Absolute Percentage Error.

 Let $y_{i}$ be the *actual (historical) value* and $\hat{y}_{i}$ be the *forecast value* given by our model.